-FIFO is good for businesses with a smaller customer base, and those with the desire to remain agile.
+FIFO is suitable for businesses with a smaller customer base and those wanting to remain agile.

-It’s also preferred by businesses that seeks lower taxes and want to minimize their inventory holdings.
+It’s also preferred by businesses that are seeseeking lower taxes and minimizing inventory holdings.

-Tip: if you are planning to switch from your current inventory costing method to FIFO, do not make the switch all at once, This is because some of your previous purchases may be still in stock.
+Tip: if you plan to switch from your current inventory costing method to FIFO, do not make the switch all at once because some of your previous purchases may still be in stock.

 With a third-party logistics provider, you can rely on them to pick, pack and ship your ecommerce inventory from any warehouse.

-Inventory management is not easy especially when you have many clients across the world.
+Inventory management is not easy, especially when you have many clients worldwide.
 If you don’t accommodate different fulfillment needs for all of them, then there’s a chance that some of your customers will be left out.

-3PLs handle basic eCommerce logistics, such as inventory management, warehousing, and fulfillment, for a fee.
+For a fee, 3PLs handle basic eCommerce logistics, such as inventory management, warehousing, and fulfillment.

 Some 3PLs specialize in a smaller number of products and services than others.
 Some specialize in a narrower range of items or services, while others expand their product offerings to meet the demands of end users.

 The main appeal of the 3PL is to business owners who consider themselves more visionaries than detail-oriented.
-They’re prepared to pay a premium in order to reclaim their precious time.
+They’re prepared to pay a premium to reclaim their precious time.

 - Cost savings on warehouse rent, personnel, and shipping materials are expected.

-- New customers may be found by offering your goods within the vast warehouses that are available only to businesses.
+- New customers may be found by offering your goods within the vast warehouses available only to businesses.

 - Provides executives with more time to concentrate on high-level activities.

-- When you’re dealing in physical distance, it’s more difficult to maintain control over quality assurance and branding.
+- When dealing with physical distance, it’s more challenging to maintain control over quality assurance and branding.

 - Some items, such as those that need complex kitting or assembly, may not be qualified.